European Solidarity Corps Logo

 Good.
 Now the most important question.

-We also advise you to subscribe to the Portal of the European Solidarity Corps.
+If you want to take part in a European Solidarity Corps project, we advice you to subscribe to the Portal of the European Solidarity Corps.
 After doing so, you are automatically registered in the database and can then be selected by an organization and leave to participate in a project.

 If an organisation contacts you and offers you a place for a project, you are not obliged to accept the proposal: the decision whether or not to participate in a project is entirely up to you.

 In this program you can and should be proactive.
 Instead of waiting for an organisation to contact you, you can search (by country or project activity) for an organisation suitable for you and get in touch with it.
 Usually, you will be asked to send your CV and a letter of motivation.
-We will soon have ESC projects in Puglia!

-Useful Resources
+Useful resources